 A "tech stack" can mean many things, especially in the web3 space.

 In this article, we'll break down the web3 tech stack as simply as possible.
 We'll be focusing on the protocol, infrastructure, development, and application layers that make web3 possible.
+Blockchain technology plays a crucial role in the web3 ecosystem, providing a decentralized and immutable ledger for secure data storage and transactional capabilities.
+Web3 development typically involves the use of smart contracts, decentralized applications (dApps), and tokenization to facilitate trustless interactions and create new business models.

 The Protocol Layer